lgbt-foundation/whitepaper/whitepaper.md

 ## THE LGBT TOKEN

 LGBT Token is cryptocurrency that aims, as its initial goal, to unleash the community’s economic might by tokenizing the pink economy with blockchain technology and thus bridge the gap between the industries that already profit from the LGBT community and the community itself, so both parties can create a more fruitful cooperation in the future.
-The founders and authors will establish the LGBT Foundation to issue and govern the LGBT Token, based on Ethereum and the ERC20 Standard<sup>token-2</sup>.
+The LGBT Token is proposed to be issued by non-for-profit foundation (“Foundation”), as an ERC-20 compliant token running on the public Ethereum platform<sup>token-2</sup>.

 > **We will establish the LGBT Foundation to issue and govern the LGBT Token, based on Ethereum and the ERC20 Standard.**